Cannabis Micronutrients: Essential Plant-Growth Guide

 Immediate Steps for Remedying Deficiencies

-Upon detecting the initial signs of a deficiency, it’s crucial to execute immediate steps for remedying deficiencies to prevent further damage.
+Upon detecting the initial signs of a deficiency, it’s crucial to execute immediate steps to remedy the deficiency to prevent further damage.
 A structured approach includes:

 1. Determining the pH level of your growing medium to ensure it falls within the optimal range for nutrient uptake